4 Billion Years On

 A 30–60 day tropical weather pattern that moves eastward around the equator, modulating monsoon strength, tropical cyclone formation, and even mid-latitude weather patterns.

-The bigger picture: These natural oscillations redistribute heat around the planet – they don't create or destroy it.
+The bigger picture: These natural oscillations redistribute heat around the planet - they don't create or destroy it.
 While El Niño can temporarily push global temperatures to record highs and La Niña can temporarily suppress them, the long-term warming trend from greenhouse gases continues regardless.
 In climate data, separating the signal (human-caused warming) from the noise (natural variability) is one of the core challenges.
+Explore the interplay on our Climate Symphony and Climate Helix pages.

 Why Some Places Warm Faster Than Others